+The Oregon Department of Transportation manages other programs that fund or support projects on local roadways.
 You may also want to explore options related to the following categories of funding (some programs may be shown in more than one category):

-The Oregon Department of Transportation's Bridge Section coordinates selection and funding of Federal Highway Bridge Program bridges through the Local Agency Bridge Selection Committee (LABSC), a committee of city, county, and state representatives.
+The Oregon Department of Transportation's Bridge Section coordinates selection and funding of Federal Highway Bridge Program bridges through the Local Agency Bridge Selection Committee, a committee of city, county, and state representatives.
 Local agency bridges are prioritized using a Technical Ranking System and selected in categories of Large (30,000+ square feet of deck area), Small On-System, and Small Off-System.

+Public Transportation Funding Opportunities: ODOT’s Public Transit Section provides grants to communities and local transportation providers who offer public transportation.
 If this is your agency's first time applying for a Public Transit Section grant, please contact your area's Regional Transit Coordinator for more information and to discuss your eligibility.

-A Federal program that provides emergency funding for repair or reconstruction of highways and roads damaged during natural disasters or catastrophic failures.
+A federal program that provides emergency funding for repair or reconstruction of highways and roads damaged during natural disasters or catastrophic failures.
 ODOT’s Maintenance and Operations Branch administers the Emergency Operations Program and can assist local agencies navigate the ER process.

 Your browser is out-of-date!
 It has known security flaws and may not display all features of this and other websites.
 Learn how